mliew21396/remote-work-u2/week-4/9-gps2-1/README.md

 - Apply string, array, hash, and/or enumerable methods

 ## Summary
-Write a method `print_triangle` which takes at its input an integer representing the number of rows to print, and prints out a right triangle consisting of `*` characters, one line per row.
+In this challenge, you and your pair will build a `print_triangle` method that takes an integer as an argument.
+The integer represents the number of rows to print.
+The method should print a right triangle consisting of `*` characters.
+Each line should consist of one asterisk times the row it's on.

-For example, `print_triangle(5)` should print out:
+For example, `print_triangle(5)` should print:

 ```text
 *